thoughtbot/ios-on-rails/book/sample.md

 ## About this book

-*The book is currently in Beta.
-These means we are actively writing and revising content and the example applications.
-You'll receive all updates to the book and have direct access to the GitHub repository for the book and example applications, where you can watch the magic happen and file GitHub issues.*

 Welcome to the iOS on Rails eBook sample.
 This is published directly from the book, so that you can get a sense for the content, style, and delivery of the product.
-We’ve included three sample sections.
+We've included three sample sections.
 One is specific to Rails and shows how to handle GET requests.
 The last two are iOS specific, and cover creating your API client from scratch or with AFNetworking.